 I only have a glass pan, can I still make these brownies?

-For a double batch of brownies in a 9x13 glass pan, one reader said they took 45 minutes at 325F and turned out perfect.
+For a double batch of brownies in a 9x13-inch glass pan, one reader said they took 45 minutes at 325°F and turned out perfect.

 How to tell when brownies are done?

 The batter should be pulling away from the edges of the pan and the top of the brownies should be mostly set.
-A toothpick test may have some melted chocolate chips on it but should not be covered in batter.
+A toothpick test may have some melted chocolate chips and crumbs on it, but it should not be covered in batter.
+If the toothpick is clean, the brownies are overbaked.
 Brownies will continue to set as they cool.

 Storage & Serving

-Wrap brownies in aluminum foil or individually in plastic wrap and then place them in freezer safe tin or ziploc bag.
+How to freeze brownies?
+Wrap brownies in aluminum foil or individually in plastic wrap and then place them in freezer safe tin or Ziploc bag.

 📖 Recipe